ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 The solver is aasol.jl.
 Keep in mind that you are solving fixed point problems ``x = G(x)`` so you send the solver the fixed point map ``G``.

+### Case Studies: Chapter 4

+This chapter has two case studies.
+Please look at the notebook.